CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: system development life cycle.

-##### LINCS

-The LINCS Technology Project draws from the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01), Department of Education Lifecycle Management (LCM) Framework, NIST SP 800-64, the LINCS Enterprise Performance Life Cycle (EPLC) and Agile software development methodology to ensure security requirements are incorporated during each phase of the life cycle.
-This helps to ensure the development of secure systems and effective risk management.

 #### a